S2~3: Type 2 Diabetes

 5) Do you think that stress can contribute to diabetes?
 Explain.

-S2~1: New Trends in Food: Fusion or Confusion
+S2~1: Trends in Food: Fusion or Confusion

 Tsai: There¡¯s a big shift involving wellness and health.
 Before drugs, it was food that kept you healthy, so by eating tofu, soybeans, and drinking red wine, you probably won¡¯t get cancer.
 The trend is coming back, and people are realizing that you are what you eat, and food is the next medicine.
 People want to remain healthy, and obesity is the No. 1 disease that¡¯s going to destroy this world, so that¡¯s going to keep Asian food popular.